vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 ### Twenty-three days later (2024-08-10)

+My bowel movement in the morning was bigger than usual despite me sleeping a little less than usual, and it felt like I was getting some of the extra stuff out.

 I had a mostly normal day.
 The pain was still there, a zero for a lot of the day but still enough to remind me every now and then.
 Overall, my mood was better than yesterday, but not by a *lot*.
 I'd say that this was still not as good of a day as this past Wednesday or the previous Saturday, but it seems to be getting there.

+### Twenty-four days later (2024-08-11)

+Notes taken in the morning: I had slightly less sleep than ideal, but this was due to sleeping early and waking up early, so I think my body was done with sleep.
+I also had a satisfying bowel movement.
+While I still experience some pain, it feels more like the pain after the bad stuff is out and the body is finally healing.
+So my guess is that it's nervous sensitivity and that it should heal in another day or two.

 ## Current learnings